 Demand for loans to purchase a home, however, only rose marginally.
 A continuation of this trend would not bode well for the U.S. housing market, which has been showing signs of stabilization but remains highly vulnerable to setbacks.

-The Mortgage Bankers Association (MBA) said its seasonally adjusted index of mortgage applications, including both purchase and refinance loans, increased 14.3 percent to 528.1 for the week ended January 8.
+The Mortgage Bankers Association (MBA) said its seasonally adjusted index of mortgage applications, including both purchase and refinance loans, rose 14.3 percent to 528.1 for the week of January 8.
 A year ago, the index was at 1,324.8.

-The four-week moving average of mortgage applications, which smooths out volatile weekly figures, was down 6.4 percent.
+The four-week moving average, which smooths out volatile weekly figures, was down 6.4 percent.

 What makes the (applications) increase interesting is that nothing exceptional occurred to prompt people to return to the market, said Bob Walters, chief economist at Quicken Loans in Livonia, Michigan.